Level 1 Yoga Teaching Training (200 hours) & Personal Wellbeing Program

 Registration costs involved with both organisations are at the graduate’s own expense.

-Registrations for 2020 are now open
+Registrations for 2020 are now closed, please contact Barbara for the next training dates.

 Barbara Coley started practicing yoga in 1992.
 At the time she held a senior position as a Financial Controller, and was instantly inspired by the way yoga helped her to maintain equilibrium in such a demanding role.